 19. Enable Fuzzy Search for Tab Search

-Enabling the Fuzzy Search for Tab Search flag in Google Chrome can be a great way to improve your tab management productivity.
+Enabling the Fuzzy Search for Tab Search flag in Google Chrome can improve your tab management productivity.
 This feature allows you to quickly locate tabs that contain specific keywords, even if those keywords are not spelled correctly.
-For example, if you have a tab open for “www.google.com” and you want to find all other tabs that also have “google” in them, you can use the fuzzy search to easily locate those tabs.
+For example, if you have a tab open for “www.google.com” and want to find all other tabs that have “google” in them, you can use the fuzzy search to locate those tabs.
 Simply type “ggl” into the search field and all tabs with “google” in them will be displayed.
 This can be a great time-saver when trying to locate specific tabs amongst a large number of open tabs.

 URL: chrome://flags/#tab-search-fuzzy-search